retokohli/cloudrexx/readme.md

 ## Installation ##
 These are the instructions for the installation/setup of a clone of GitHub branch or master
+**Important**: it is currently impossible to install Cloudrexx in a sub-directory.
+We are working on this issue.
+If you want to stay updated please visit the Bug-Ticket [2707](http://bugs.cloudrexx.com/cloudrexx/ticket/2707).
+Thank you for your understanding.

 1.
    Execute `git clone https://github.com/Cloudrexx/cloudrexx.git <directory name>`